ammarthegoat09/Hackintosh-PixelbookGo/README.md

 (4. A willingness that you, the user, know that flashing firmware and installing 3rd party operating systems can potentially damage or destroy your Pixelbook.

-(5. A T3/T5 Torx screwdriver.
-(T3 for the Pixelbook and T5 for the Pixelbook Go)
+(5. A T3 and T5 Torx screwdriver.

 (6. Patience.
 For most users, it may take days, even weeks to achieve macOS on a Pixelbook.
 There will be a lot of trial and error.